 Oliver’s Camp is our favourite camp in the Tarangire National Park.
-It is a lovely, friendly, rustic camp in probably the best game viewing area in the park.
+It is a lovely, friendly, rustic camp in one of the park’s best game-viewing areas.

 It’s worth a visit if you’re interested in a real, authentic safari experience.
 Providing that you go between July and November, this camp offers one of the best experiences on the northern circuit.